Stallion Selection

 Prior to the start of the second round viewing in the selection process, a stallion must meet a number of veterinary requirements.
 First, he must be current on vaccinations for influenza and tetanus.

 Furthermore, a complete PROK examination must be completed, including back and neck x-rays.
-In addition to the previous radiological requirements, four extra images (two of the hocks, two of the knees) must also be taken.
+In addition to the previous radiological requirements, four extra images (two of the hocks, two of the stifle joints) must also be taken.
 Incidental findings with proven clinical relevance will be considered in the assessment for granting the PROK predicate.

-In the case of a class B or C in the hock (sagittal tibiakam class B-C, lateral trochlear ridge talus class B) and a class B in the knee (lateral trochlear ridge femur), the genomic breeding value OC will be taken into account.
+In the case of a class B or C in the hock (sagittal tibiakam class B-C, lateral trochlear ridge talus class B) and a class B in the stifle joint (lateral trochlear ridge femur), the genomic breeding value OC will be taken into account.
 If the genomic breeding value OC is 99 points or higher, a stallion can be accepted for the performance test.
 This decision is based on the addition of genetic information represented by the genomic breeding value for osteochondrosis.
 By combining the x-ray images with the genomic breeding value OC, the two measuring instruments complement each other.
 Stallions can undergo PROK radiography from September in the year they turn two.

 To prevent disappointments and unnecessary costs, it is advised to conduct this examination before the stallion is actually taken into training for the stallion inspection.
 For dressage and jumper stallions, the genomic breeding value for osteochondrosis must be determined before the start of the second round viewing.